concur/developer.concur.com/src/api-reference/budget/budget-adjustments.md

 HTTP Error Code | Description
 ---|---
 `200`|`OK - Successful call, response is in body.` `400`|`Bad Request - The request was determined to be invalid by the server.
 Possibly a validation failed on the data that was sent in the payload.
 For example, a Budget Adjustment of amount 0 can not be made.
-See below for example 400 response.`
+The response will have a list of validation errors in the body.
+See below for an example 400 response.`
 `401`|`Unauthorized - The user could not be authenticated.` `403`|`Forbidden - The user does not have the necessary permissions to perform the request` `404`|`Not Found - The resource could not be found or does not exist`